-Planning a road trip for 2 weeks in Sicily and looking for the best places to visit, things to do, and the route to take?
+Planning a two-week road trip in Sicily and looking for the best places to visit, things to do, and the route to take?
 I got you covered with my detailed 14 days in Sicily itinerary (extendable to 16 days).

 Although it is impossible to see absolutely everything on the biggest Italian island in just a couple of weeks or even one month, the good news is that two weeks in Sicily by car is enough time to visit different parts of the island.
 In just a couple of weeks, you can drive the perimeter of the island from west to east and north to south and see the best of Sicily’s natural and historical sights, and experience intriguing Sicilian culture.

 From pristine Sicilian beaches and postcard-perfect coastal towns like Cefalù to the greatest baroque architecture of Val di Noto, chaotic but charming streets of Palermo, climbing the smoking Etna volcano, and wandering back in time through the alleyways of mysterious medieval villages in Madonie mountains, just to name a few highlights and must-visit places included to this two-week road trip in Sicily route.

 Moreover, to help you easily plan an unforgettable trip, besides the best places to visit in Sicily and fantastic things to do, I also include driving distances and times, suggestions for accommodation, and great places to eat in each location.
 I also share some useful miscellaneous tips about traveling in Sicily.